rubyworks/autoreload/README.md

       sleep 2
     }

 While that's running we can change `foo.rb` and the change will take effect in `example.rb` within two seconds of being made.

 Note that autoreload only works with _required_ files.
 It cannot monitor files that are brought in with `#load`.
 This is because `$LOADED_FEATURES` is used to track which files are monitored.

+## Acknowledgements

+The current version of Autoreload is a derviative of Kouichirou Eto's original work which can still be found at http://autoreload.rubyforge.org.

-## Copyrights
+## License & Copyrights

-FreeBSD License
+Autoreload is released as free software under the BSD-2-Clause license.

+* Copyright 2010 Rubyworks
-* Copyright (c) 2003,2007 Kouichirou Eto
+* Copyright 2003 Kouichirou Eto
-* Copyright (c) 2010 Thomas Sawyer

-See COPYING.rdoc for more information.
+See LICENSE.md for details.